dglai/WSDM2022-Challenge/index.md

 Dataset A contains the following files:

-* `edges_train.csv` ([Download here](https://data.dgl.ai/dataset/WSDMCup2022/edges_train.csv.gz)): the file containing the temporal edges between the nodes.
+* `edges_train_A.csv` ([Download here](https://data.dgl.ai/dataset/WSDMCup2022/edges_train_A.csv.gz)): the file containing the temporal edges between the nodes.
 Each row represents an edge with the following four columns:
   * `src_id`: the source node ID.
   * `dst_id`: the destination node ID.
   * `edge_type`: the edge type ID.